O2 and Three pay-monthly mobile customers face mid-contract price rises

-Most should NEVER pay over £10/month for mobile use, particularly given over two-thirds of mobile users consume less than 3GB/month.
+Most should NEVER pay over £10/month for mobile use, particularly given more than two-thirds of mobile users consume less than 3GB/month.
 See our Mobiles section and Best Sim only Deals guide for full help on finding a cheaper deal elsewhere.

 Alternatively, if you're willing to stick with your network, this is a chance to haggle a better deal – especially as you have the right to leave penalty-free.
 See our Mobile Haggling guide for more.

 'Mid-contract price rises should act as a wake-up call'

 Megan French, assistant news and features editor at MoneySavingExpert.com, said: "Price rises from the big firms are unfortunately pretty much an annual event now, but that doesn't mean users should just accept them.

 "Customers who are in contract are normally still tied in after a hike, and so while they can't do anything immediately they should make sure they move to a cheaper deal at the end of their contract.

 "Those out of contract, however, can do something about it now, and hopefully save a packet.
 Our data shows many mobile phone customers use less than 3GB of data a month, and so really shouldn't pay any more than £10 a month for a Sim-only contract."